tofflemire/tofflemire.github.io/pages/spectroscopy.md

 Our spectra come from the <a href='https://www.salt.ac.za/' target='blank'>SALT</a> telescope's High-Resolution Spectrograph (HRS) and the <a href='http://www.astro.yale.edu/smarts/' target='blank'>SMARTS</a> 1.5m CHIRON spectrograph.
 Both are echelle spectrographs providing spectral resolutions of R~30,000 and wavelength coverage from ~3300-9000&#8491;.

 ### Results - TWA 3A
 TWA 3A is a near equal mass (q=0.84), pre-MS binary with an eccentricity of 0.63 and an orbital period of 34.9 days.
-Over the course of 3 consecutive orbital periods we were able to obtain 14 SALT/HRS measurements.
+Over the course of 3 consecutive orbital periods we were able to obtain 14 SALT/HRS spectra.

 #### H-alpha